mattmallencode/crm/README.md

 "Database" in this context refers to the set of records belong to a team, either its contacts or deals.

 Users must be able to view their team's contacts or deals.
-Since a business may have an enumerable number of customers and sales contracts, Sherpa can not serve all records on one page without hindering the user experience therefore records must be "chunked up" into "pages" (each page being a group of 25 records), with the user able to navigate records using the "next page" and #### Closing Deals"previous page" buttons.
+Since a business may have an enumerable number of customers and records must be split into pages (each page has 25 records), with the user able to navigate pages using the "next" and "previous" page buttons.

 #### Database Filtering